 The Model United Nations (MUN) club engages in an authentic simulation of the United Nations by learning about the UN system, the skills of debate, compromise, conflict resolution, and negotiation.
 MUN team members have fun learning about the workings of world diplomacy through the lens of current events and international relations.
 The club will host talks and presentations from the international diplomatic community, visit United Nations organizations and related civil societies, and hosts a simulation for club members.

-The Model UN Club was reformed in Fall 2018 by Mr. Sutrisno who was a former collegiate.
-Model United Nations participant.
-In its inaugural year the club has grown to be one of the most active and largest club organization on campus.
-Michael Diaz lead the club in it’s development year.
-In 2018-2019 the club participated in American University’s 2018 Washington International Relations Conference, 2018 Trick or Treat for UNICEF, tour of the United Nations Headquarters, attended briefings by United Nations staff on topics of UN and World Current Affairs & UN Peacekeeping Operations, contributed to the annual International Fair and participated in Hofstra University and Herricks Model United Nations Conferences.
+The Model UN Club was reformed in Fall 2018 by Mr. Sutrisno who was a former collegiate Model United Nations participant.
+In its inaugural year, the club has grown to be one of the most active and largest club organizations on campus.
+Our club president lead the club in its development year.
+In 2018-2019 the club participated in American University’s 2018 Washington International Relations Conference, 2018 Trick or Treat for UNICEF, a tour of the United Nations Headquarters, and attended briefings by United Nations staff on topics of UN and World Current Affairs & UN Peacekeeping Operations, contributed to the annual International Fair and participated in Hofstra University and Herricks Model United Nations Conferences.